 The Austro-Hungarian coastal region was characterized by ethno-national divides.
 The conflicts that arose in Fiume/Rijeka, which was governed by the secular-liberal Hungarian state, manifested themselves differently from those in Trieste, where Catholicism was the ideological basis of the ruling Austrian state.
 Importantly, Catholicism did not play a unifying role either in the Hungarian or in the Austrian part of the Croatian coastal region and was thus not able to help overcome ethno-national differences.
-The project of Péter Techet analyses the impact that ethno-national conflicts had on the local Catholic church and religious life in Trieste and Fiume/Rijeka.
-It investigates what role the Slavophil policies of Pope Leo XIII played in this context and how conflicts in the Austrian and Hungarian parts of the coastline unfolded differently.
+The project of Péter Techet analysed the impact that ethno-national conflicts had on the local Catholic church and religious life in Trieste and Fiume/Rijeka.
+It investigated what role the Slavophil policies of Pope Leo XIII played in this context and how conflicts in the Austrian and Hungarian parts of the coastline unfolded differently.